aglorhythm/girly--devops-website/README.md

 But wait ..

-The website is ot online yet !
-But below you will find the architecture of this project.
-Until the deployment to production, it might be updated.
+The CDN is not up to date yet !
+You can still access the website and, below, you will find the architecture of this project.

 ## Architecture 🌼